Skip to main content

-This adjustment is important because the number of working days can vary due to differences in month length, starting days, and holidays.
+This matters because working hours can vary due to differences in period length, starting days, and public holidays.

 How Does the Calculation Work?